[Aug 12]—Handcuffed To A Corpse

 Now we’ve come to the portion of this chapter which has caused some problems.
 Vss.
 14-25 have caused sharp disagreement not only between Bible-believing theologians; it’s actually caused disagreements between me and beloved family members.
 What portion of Paul’s life is he talking about?
 Is this 1) talking about his life before Christ, as a non-Christian, or is it 2) talking about a period in his life when he was a believer but not living obediently and not experiencing the full abundant life of Christ, or is it 3) talking about his life post-conversion, his life right now as he was writing this epistle?

-Let me start out by admitting freely that all three positions have difficulties they have to overcome.
-I think the weakest among them is the second, that Paul is talking about himself (or a hypothetical believer) who’s not walking in the abundant life of Christ, who’s living a disobedient lifestyle, who knows better, and who’s miserable.
+Let me start out by admitting freely that A) this is a very difficult passage, B) Bible-believers can honestly disagree on how to interpret it, and C) all three positions have difficulties they have to overcome.
+I think the weakest among them is #2 above, that Paul is talking about himself (or a hypothetical believer) who’s not walking in the abundant life of Christ, who’s living a disobedient lifestyle, who knows better, and who’s miserable.
 If there was ever a period in which Paul was doing this, we certainly don’t know about it, and it would contradict everything we know about him.
 And he uses the first person pronoun “I” repeatedly, so there’s little reason to think this is some type of hypothetical believer.
 It’s talking about Paul, either pre- or post-conversion.

 Next let me present the strongest case I can for the position which I disagree with, interpretation # 1.
 I believe that position # 3 is correct, but I have to concede there’s some really strange language he uses for himself as a mature believer.
 Is it true, for example, that as a believer Paul could refer to himself as “unspiritual, sold as a slave to sin”?
 He just finished hammering home in the last chapter that we’re no longer slaves to sin.
 He also calls himself a “prisoner of the law of sin at work within me” and a “wretched man.”
 Again, does this sound like a believer, especially one who’s walking so closely with the Lord?
 How can one reconcile this with the view we have of Paul, who was undoubtedly one of the most (if not the most) godly men who walked the earth at that time?
 If ever there was a man towards one could point and say “That’s someone whose example I need to follow,” a man who’s living the fullness of an abundant life with Christ, it’d be Paul.
 And if this passage is describing Paul post-conversion, doesn’t that present a really gloomy picture for the rest of us?
 Also, how can we reconcile this with passages that paint a different picture for the believer, such as 2 Peter 1:3: “His divine power has given us everything we need for a godly life through our knowledge of him who called us by his own glory and goodness”?